 The Neutra VDL Research House was the residence and office of architect Richard Neutra from 1932 until his death in 1970.
 The house stands as an exemplar of Neutra's Belief in "Survival through Design."
 Neutra posited "biorealism" as the generative theory for environmental design.
 Bio referred to the biology of humankind, and the necessity for habitats that promote physiological and emotional well-being; realism follows from the artistic movement, examining how people actually live from day to day.
 Neutra's architecture facilitated the daily rhythms of activity for the inhabitants of his environment.
 The Neutra research examined the physiology of the human being as it interacted with the environment, and materials and planning that would promote the health of the environment.
 Neutra's "Survival by Design" concepts also had a profound impact on John T. Lyle, founder of the Center named in Lyle's honor.

 The initials VDL stand for Cornelius H. van de Leeuw, the Dutch industrialist and friend of Richard Neutra who offered aid and entrusted the young Neutra to build Research House I. The present home was completely reconstructed upon the original foundations after an electrical fire destroyed much of the house in 1963, using similar room sizes and configuration.
 Under the direction of Richard Neutra's son, Dion, significant changes were executed in floor plans and appearance, as well as detailing and fenestration, particularly in the entry and on the east facade.
 The 1939 Garden House (off the south patio) suffered very little damage in the fire, and it was here that Dion and his family lived during the reconstruction, allowing him the opportunity to supervise the work closely.
 VDL II, as the re-built house was then referred to, served as Mr. and Mrs. Richard Neutra's residence and the base for the Neutra Institute.
 In 1979, Mrs. Neutra and California State Polytechnic University, Pomona, came to an agreement Neutra VDL Research House would become a University facility to be managed by the College of Environmental Design.
 Through the generosity of Mrs. Neutra and the entire Neutra family, the University has gained an architectural work of great significance and an invaluable instructional aid.
-The property was added to the National Register of Historic Places (NRHP) on May 8, 2009.
-Architecture students give tours of the property every Saturday from 11am to 3pm.
+The property was added to the National Register of Historic Places (NRHP) in 2009 and in 2017 the Neutra VDL House was named a National Historic Landmark by the U.S. Department of the Interior.
+The primary mission of the College of ENV and CPP ARC with respect to VDL is to use the house as an educational resource for students and faculty, to preserve and maintain the property, to make the house accessible to visitors through tours given by CPP ARC students, and to host arts and culture programs that strengthen the facility's mission as a community resource.
 For further information visit the website at www.neutra-vdl.org.

 Art Department Visual Resources Library